billgraziano/xelogstash/README.md

 * Capture Availability Groups in `mssql_ag` and Listeners in `mssql_ag_listener`.
 These are both multi-value fields.
 * Fields can be upper or lower case.
 Use the `lowercase=["fld1", "fld2"]` to list the fields that should be lower case.
 Use `uppercase` for uppercase.
 * `hadr_trace_message` events populate the `xe_description` field
 * Update license to Internal Use Only license
+* Log the time stamp of the configuration files

 ### Release 1.7.4